"Materialism requires adherence to its rules

 The attempt to increase scientific certainty by means of some special philosophy seems hopeless, since, in view of the disagreement of philosophers, philosophical propositions must count as among the most doubtful of those to which serious students give an unqualified assent.
 [Enyart: Again, Russell is blissfully unaware that he is offering a philosophical proposition, all of which propositions, he says, must be "among the most doubtful".]
 For this reason, we have confined ourselves to discussions which do not assume any definite position on philosophical as opposed to scientific questions. -Atheist Bertrand Russell thoroughly contradicting himself

 Without God all is nonsense.
 Further, on any of ten thousand topics, it is not humility to claim that, "No one can know for sure."
-Rather, such a statement often amounts to a claim of virtual omniscience.
-Bertrand Russell above has presented not a belief established by scientific experimentation but a philosophical proposition which at the same time he claims should not be given any credibility.
+Rather, that statement often amounts to a claim of virtual omniscience.
+Bertrand Russell above has presented not a belief established by scientific experimentation but a philosophical proposition which he simultaneously claims should not be given any credibility.
 And this is someone whom the culture ranked as among the most intelligent atheists in the world.
 Undoubtedly.

 TOL's Battle Royale VII: Does God Exist?
 Bob Enyart debated TheologyOnline.com's resident atheist and psychologist Zakath on the question of Does God Exist?
 We reproduce here the debate's Table of Contents and two excerpts: